 Good Excuses for Missing Deadlines

 So what is a good excuse for missing a deadline?
 Ultimately, nothing.
-If you miss your appeal deadlines, it is very likely you will not be able to continue pursuing your claim further.
+If you miss your appeal deadlines, it is very likely you will not be allowed to pursue your claim further.
 You will also not be allowed to add additional documents to your claim to help strengthen your case.
 Obtaining and submitting all your supporting documents on time is critical to a successful claim.

 Working With a Long Term Disability Attorney

-The Ortiz Law Firm has successfully represented people in disability cases across the United States.
-If you would like to talk to an experienced disability lawyer about your case, the Ortiz Law Firm offers a free consultation with no obligation to use our firm.
-During the call, you can ask any questions you have regarding your claim, and we will answer them.
-To see how we can help you win your long-term disability case, call us at (888) 321- 8131.
+The Ortiz Law Firm has a strong track record of successfully representing clients across the nation in their disability claims.
+If you would like to speak with an attorney, the Ortiz Law Firm offers a free case evaluation.
+We are here to address any questions you may have about your claim.
+To learn more about how we can help with your appeal, please call us at (888) 321- 8131.